 Vaccines are a safe and important part of medical care for everyone.
 Regular immunizations prevent common bugs like the flu and limit the spread of disease through our communities.
 For people living with lung disease, a flu shot is especially important.
 Someone with asthma or COPD:

 - Has a greater risk of catching common infections like the flu

 - May feel added effects from flu symptoms

 - Is more likely to develop pneumonia or other lung problems

-This year, getting a flu shot is more important than ever.
+This year, getting a flu shot is more important than ever — especially as COVID-19 continues to spread and people return to more normal activities.
 The CDC estimates less than half of adults get an annual flu shot.
-COVID-19 continues to spread, and we do not yet have a vaccine to prevent infection.
 While a flu vaccine cannot prevent you from getting COVID-19, it can help you avoid the flu so your immune system is better able to cope with other illnesses.
 It also reduces your risk of hospitalization and possibly developing more severe illness, and further adding to the burden on our health care facilities.

 The Centers for Disease Control and Prevention reports flu shots may lower the risk of getting sick by 40 to 60 percent.
 It also helps those who cannot receive a shot, including children under 6 months old.
 Additionally, the CDC typically recommends a one-time pneumonia shot for those who live with lung disease.

 August is National Immunization Awareness Month, and a great time to talk with your doctor about ways to stay healthy going into peak flu season.
 Flu cases are most common in the fall and winter, especially between December and February.
 Ask if you are up-to-date on past vaccines and to get an annual flu shot.
 Are you concerned about visiting a facility as COVID-19 continues to spread?
 Talk to your doctor about ways to stay safe.